ravital/ravital.github.io/_posts/2020-06-19-resources.md

 - [Microsoft SEAL Examples](https://github.com/microsoft/SEAL/tree/master/native/examples).
 Allows you to see how FHE works in practice.
 Does not assume prior knowledge of cryptography.
 Probably the most useful resource if you're an engineer.

 ## Zero-knowledge Proofs
-Zero-knowledge proofs allow you to convince someone (called a Verifier) of some fact without "revealing" any additional information (hence the term "zero-knowledge" because the Verifier learned nothing after the interaction apart from being convinced that the fact was true).
+Zero-knowledge proofs allow you to convince someone (called a "verifier") of some fact without "revealing" any additional information (hence the term "zero-knowledge" because the verifier learned nothing after the interaction apart from being convinced that the fact was true).

 - [Zero Knowledge Proofs: An illustrated primer](https://blog.cryptographyengineering.com/2014/11/27/zero-knowledge-proofs-illustrated-primer/).
 Fantastic blog post explaining ZKPs.
 A good starting point.
 - *[Cryptography: An Introduction](https://www.cs.umd.edu/~waa/414-F11/IntroToCrypto.pdf)*.
 See the "Zero-Knowledge Proofs" chapter.